 Only trained staff members or volunteers process your personal information if the Centre is contacted and enquiries and bookings are taken directly.

 In today’s growing online accommodation industry, many bookings are made via third parties (e.g. booking.com or Agoda) who sell accommodation on a commission or fee basis in partnership with an accommodation provider.
 In these circumstances, the accommodation seller usually holds the primary relationship with you and the Centre is a secondary processor of personal data.
-In this circumstance your booking information is securely forwarded by the third party to Bar Convent Enterprises (a Ltd trading company owned by the Trust for the purposes of conducting commercial business) who manage accommodation.
+In this circumstance your booking information is securely forwarded by the third party to Enterprises who manage accommodation.
 These bookings are received securely and processed with exactly the same care as if the booking was taken directly as outlined in this policy.
 Only room availability data is reciprocally shared with these partners via secure third party software (Siteminder) to enable the accurate allocation of available rooms.

 To facilitate the processing of secure donations, third party online payment services are used.
-The secure webpage is provided by Dataware in partnership with Sage, Sage forward funds to Worldpay payment services who make the deposit into our account at Barclay’s bank.
+The secure web page is provided by Dataware in partnership with Sage, Sage forward funds to Worldpay payment services who make the deposit into our bank account.

 How We Keep Your Information Safe

-Trust staff members are trained to be compliant with GDPR guidelines by adopting the following procedures:
+Staff members are trained to be compliant with Data Proctection guidelines by adopting the following procedures:

 Keeping Your Information Up To Date

 We appreciate it if you let us know if your contact details change.
-Please contact the department that you originally supplied your personal data to, or if experiencing any difficulty, the Data Protection Officer.
+Please contact the department that you originally supplied your personal data to, or if experiencing any difficulty, the Data Protections contacts.

 How Long We Keep Your Information